stevie-vimont/Quest-VD-USB-NCM-Workaround/README.md

 Then:

-1. Connect the Quest with the optical/AOC USB cable.
+1. Connect the Quest with the optical/AOC USB cable and start Virtual Desktop.
-2. Start Virtual Desktop in the headset.
+2. Verify that "Allow to connect over USB" is checked in settings tab.
+3. Run this script on your computer and select the target network adapter.
+4. If the connect/disconnect loop does not occur, replug the cable once.
-3. Let the script run until Quest USB NCM is detected.
+5. Let the script run until Quest USB NCM is detected.

 ## What the script does